 Luscious Nutritious Legumes

 Legumes are a significant source of protein, dietary fibre, carbohydrates and dietary minerals including folate and manganese.
 They contain no cholesterol and little fat.
-The protein of food legumes is a rich source of the amino acids lysine and tryptophan but is relatively low in sulphur amino acids such as methionine which is why it is necessary to add a supplement to your dog’s homemade food.
+The protein of food legumes is a rich source of the amino acids lysine and tryptophan but is relatively low in sulphur amino acids such as methionine which is why it is necessary to add a supplement to your dog’s homemade food when feeding legumes.
 They are also delicious and dogs are naturally drawn to eating lentils as they can smell every amino acid in the legumes.

 Legumes have been cultivated by humans going back thousands of years, with dry pea seeds having been discovered in a Swiss village that are believed to date back to the Stone Age.
 As our dogs have been companions of humans for about that long, they would also have been eating legumes for thousands of years!

 Are legumes environmentally friendly?

 Rice is shown to be more damaging to the environment than legumes (13.
 Rice agriculture accelerates global warming: More greenhouse gas per grain of rice – Trinity College Dublin – 2012).
 Legumes are very different to rice, as they fix atmospheric nitrogen and release high-quality organic matter in the soil.
 They are the soils natural ‘fertilisers’ and a bonus to grow further life-giving plants to feed us and our pets.

 What are the concerns about feeding lentils and legumes?

-There have been plenty of articles written highlighting the possible effects of dilated cardiomyopathy in dogs fed on a plant-based diet specifically high in lentils or legumes as the protein source.
+There have been plenty of articles written highlighting the possible effects of dilated cardiomyopathy in dogs fed on a plant-based diet specifically high in lentils or peas as the protein source.
 The articles are very non-conclusive as to the exact cause of heart disease in dogs being fed ‘alternative diets’ but we do know that phytic acid, or phytate, is an antioxidant found in all edible plant seeds, including legumes.

 It impairs the absorption of iron, zinc, and calcium from your pet’s food and may increase the risk of mineral deficiencies in dogs who rely on legumes or other high-phytate foods as their main protein source.